She Dwelt among the Untrodden Ways - William Wordsworth

 “I love wood, mountains with almost a visionary fondness and because I have found benevolence and quietness running within me as that fondness increases.
 Therefore I should wish to be means of implanting it in others” –Wordsworth –

-She Dwelt among Untrodden Ways is a short piece from Wordsworth’s Lucy poems.
+The poem She Dwelt among Untrodden Ways is a short piece from Wordsworth’s Lucy poems.
 The poem deals about a girl named Lucy.
 The first stanza presents the girl as lonely, isolated character associated by very few people.
 It is presented the girl as an exceptional character.
 Her purity is shown through the words ‘spring of Dove’, ‘maid’.
 Furthermore the word ‘spring’ indicates a mouth of a river, so it can add the idea of remoteness too.

 In the second stanza the poet brings out simple ordinary images which are more appropriate to describe a character of a maid.
 Through a metaphor the poet sees the girl as a ‘violet’ that covered with ‘mossy stone.’
 Normally a violet blooms within bed of leaves and it is hard to recognize with the leaves.
 The poet highlights the girl’s hiddeness, simplicity and modesty more by saying that the violet is covered with ‘mossy stones’ too.
 So it adds more to her loneliness and isolation.
 Again the poet uses a simile to enhance the loneliness of the girl.
 It shows the unseen and unnoticed beauty of the girl.
 The girl is compared to a star.
 As it is mentioned as a single star that appears it highlights the brightness of the girl.
 In brief we can take among cluster of green leaves she is a blue violet that covers and again in the blue sky she is the only star that shines bright.
 So it is clearly evident her uniqueness, rareness and her simplicity.